aptSemi/nvim/README.md

 6. Close all instances of neovim and reopen

-**note** If, after installing and updating, icons on nvim-tree do not look correct, it may be because you do not have a Nerd Font installed.
+**NOTE** If, after installing and updating, icons on nvim-tree do not look correct, it may be because you do not have a Nerd Font installed.
 If not, follow either of the two links to install a Nerd Font of your choice:

 https://www.nerdfonts.com/
 https://github.com/ryanoasis/nerd-fonts (if using this link, go to "patched fonts" folder to find your font of choice)